awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Scheduler.md

 ## Modifying the Repeat Interval for Jobs of NAMED Type<a name="Appendix.Oracle.CommonDBATasks.Scheduler.Modifying_Named"></a>

 Some Oracle Scheduler jobs use a schedule name instead of an interval\.
-For these type of jobs, you must create a new named schedule in the master user schema\.
+For this type of jobs, you must create a new named schedule in the master user schema\.
 Use the standard Oracle `sys.dbms_scheduler.create_schedule` procedure to do this\.
 Also, use the `rdsadmin.rdsadmin_dbms_scheduler.set_attribute procedure` to assign the new named schedule to the job\.

 This procedure uses the following common parameter for Oracle Scheduler tasks:
 + `name`